kanbanyte/sepa/sqap/sqap.md

 |4|Supervisor absence.|L|L|None|Asynchronous updates and catch-up meeting if needed.|
 |5|Conflicts within the team.|M|H|Regular communication.|Irregular meetings to resolve disputes.|

-* Temporary absence of team leader.\
+1. Temporary absence of team leader.\
 The team leader can be temporarily absent due to illness or personal matters, and its impact varies depending on when it happens.\
-To ensure smooth operation at all times, the team can preemptively allocate a second leader who automatically assumes control when the primary leader is away.
+To ensure smooth operation at all times, the team can pre-emptively allocate a second leader who automatically assumes control when the primary leader is away.
 If both leaders are absent, an emergency team meeting is held to select another temporary leader.
-* Team member leaves.\
+2. Team member leaves.\
 This is a relatively low risk due to the importance of the capstone project.
 However, its impact is high because the team's total productivity is reduced and prior planning might no longer be appropriate.\
 There is no way to prevent this from occurring, but to minimize its impact, all tasks should be broken up and allocated to as many members as possible to avoid dependence on a single person.
-* Inability to hold regular meetings with all members present.\
+3. Inability to hold regular meetings with all members present.\
 This is a moderate-low risk.
 The project requires frequent communication between team members and ideally the team should hold regular meetings to keep all members up to date.
 Since each member has work and academic commitments it is possible that there may not be free time for a meeting where all members can attend.\
 The risk can be mitigated by members communicating their schedules with others.
 In the worst case scenario, members who cannot attend regular meetings need to write separate report and update themselves with the team progress on their own.
-* Temporary absence of Supervisor.\
+4. Temporary absence of Supervisor.\
 The supervisor can be temporarily absent due to illness or scheduling conflict.
 This is a low risk and depending on the stages of the project, will not have a significant impact on the project.\
 When this event occurs, the team will continue as usual and the team leader will draft an email detailing the progress of the project, questions for the supervisor and potentially organize a replacement meeting if necessary.
-* Conflicts within the team.\
+5. Conflicts within the team.\
 Conflicts among the team are common in projects of any scale.
 This risk has a significant impact as it directly harms the team's productivity and causes delays to planned work.\
 The keys to keep the problem from happening and to remedy it if it occurs are frequent communication between team members and a democratically-run leadership.